ansys/pyensight/doc/source/calc_functions.rst

     * - free velocity
       - constant number
     * - grad
-      - -1 = flags the computing of the velocity-magnitude gradient via 3-point interpolation.
+      - -1 flags the computing of the velocity-magnitude gradient via three-point interpolation

         vector variable = Grad(velocity magnitude)

 .. note::
-    Boundary layer (``BL_*``) calculator functions are not supported for Server of Server (SoS) decomposition.
+    Boundary layer (``BL_*``) functions are not supported for Server of Server (SoS) decomposition.